powsybl/powsybl.github.io/pages/documentation/developer/api_guide/timeseries.md

 TimeSeriesIndex regularIndex = RegularTimeSeriesIndex.create(start, end, spacing);
 ```

-As for irregular time indexes, we can iterate over all instants:
+As with irregular time indexes, we can iterate over all instants:
 ```java
 regularIndex.stream().forEach(System.out::println);
 ```